microsoft/PowerToys/README.md

 - Fix for a crash in dev file preview if the settings file hadn't been created yet.
 (This was a hotfix for 0.57)
 - New file types were added to dev file preview.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
-- Fix an existing "file still in use" issue in dev file preview.
+- Fix an existing "file still in use" issue in dev file preview (".reg", ".xslt", ".xsd", ".wsdl", ".ino", ".pde", ".razor").
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
 - Dev file preview is now able to interpret file extensions in a case-insensitive way.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
 - SVG and markdown viewers no longer use WebBrowser and use WebView2 instead.
 - Markdown preview now respects the dark mode settings on Windows.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!